 Pork Adobo Recipe Ingredients

 If you’re looking for easy pork recipes for dinner, this Filipino pork adobo fits the bill.
 It requires minimal prep time, cook time and ingredients.
-Serve Filipino pork adobo (adobong baboy) with a side of rice for a complete meal.
+Serve Filipino pork adobo (adobong baboy) with a side of Instant Pot Sushi Rice for a complete meal.

 - Pork – Boneless pork shoulder (or pork butt) works best.
 Do not use pork chops with this pork adobo recipe.
 You’ll end up with dry pork.